Enhancing Video Large Language Models with Structured Multi-Video Collaborative Reasoning: Method

 \subsection{Video Structuring Module}

-Efficient structured video representation paves the way for the following integration of multi-video knowledge.
-Given the video and its paired dense caption, the process of our Video Structuring Module (VSM) is depicted on the right bottom of Figure~\ref{fig:framework}, which can be specified as follows.
+The efficient structured video representation paves the way for the following integration of multi-video knowledge.
+Given the video and its paired dense caption, the process of our Video Structuring Module (VSM) is depicted on the bottom right of Fig.~\ref{fig:framework}, which can be specified as follows.

-\textbf{Step 1: Scene detection.} To avoid the video's temporal redundancy, we use a light-weighted content-based scene detector \textit{PySceneDetect}~\cite{pyscenedetect} to detect scenes from the video.
-Then, the middle frame of each scene is extracted as the keyframes for the later video structuring process.
+\textbf{Step 1: Scene detection.} To reduce temporal redundancy within the video, we employ a lightweight, content-based scene detector, \textit{Autoshot}~\cite{zhu2023autoshot}, to segment the video into distinct scenes.
+From each detected scene, we extract its middle frame as a keyframe, which will serve as input for the subsequent video structuring process.
+Let the $M$ keyframes of video $V_N$ be denoted as $\mathcal{F}_N = \{F_1, F_2, \dots, F_M\}$.

 \textbf{Step 2: Dense video captioning.} To prepare for the latter structuring pipeline, we need to extract the detailed and fine-grained textual concept.
-To achieve this goal, we adopt a video language model to give a detailed description of the input video through prompt design, which is detailed in our supplementary materials.
+For this purpose, we leverage a video large language model to generate comprehensive descriptions of the input videos using the designed prompt, as detailed in Fig.~\ref{fig:caption_prompt}.

-\textbf{Step 3: Textual scene graph parsing.} We then extract the textual scene graph $\mathcal{G}^{\text{Text}}$ from the dense video caption with the help of the \textit{SceneGraphParser}~\cite{wu2019unified}.
-The textual scene graph is composed of several triplets $\tau_i=\{s_i, p_i, o_i\}$, where $\tau_i$ represents the $i$-th triplets and $s_i, p_i, o_i$ represents the subject, predicate and object of $\tau_i$.
-Triplets are fundamental objects of interaction and event within the video, formatted in \textlangle subject - predicate - object\textrangle.
+\textbf{Step 3: Textual scene graph parsing.} We then extract the textual scene graph $\mathcal{G}^{\text{Text}}$ from the dense video caption using the \textit{SceneGraphParser}~\cite{wu2019unified}, replacing its large language model with Qwen3-30-A3B~\cite{yang2025qwen3}.
+The textual scene graph comprises several triplets $\tau_i = \{s_i, p_i, o_i\}$, where each triplet $\tau_i$ represents the $i$-th interaction or event within the video.
+Here, $s_i$, $p_i$, and $o_i$ denote the subject, predicate, and object, respectively.
+Each triplet is formatted as \textlangle subject - predicate - object\textrangle, serving as a foundational representation of the relationships and dynamics captured in the video.

-\textbf{Step 4: Graph-guided grounding.} Based on the textual scene graph $\mathcal{G}^{\text{Text}}$, we can detect the interacted objects using the open-set detector \textit{GroundingDINO}~\cite{grounding_dino}.
-Then, we use the tracking method \textit{DEVA}~\cite{cheng2023tracking} to establish the tracklets of the former grounded objects, which temporally connect the same objects.
-Through detecting and tracking, we can get the: 1) grounding results $\mathcal{B}=\{(b_{s_i}, b_{o_i}) | 1\leq i\leq M$\}, where $b_{s_i}, b_{o_i}$ are the bounding boxes of $s_i$ and $o_i$, and 2) tracking results $\mathcal{T}=\{\text{Tid}_{s_i}, \text{Tid}_{o_i}\}$, where $\text{Tid}_{s_i}, \text{Tid}_{o_i}$ are the tracking ID of $s_i$ and $o_i$.
-Notice that triplets without grounded objects are redundant and should be filtered.